fnse/fnse/content/modules/fnse/mission.md

 list_items: []

 ---
 Our mission is to partner with North Shore Elementary in their work to ensure it is a dynamic, engaging and successful public school that proudly serves families in the Northeast region of St. Petersburg.
-We envision that North Shore Elementary is a dynamic, engaging, and successful school and that it is a key driver for families and businesses to locate to the area.
+We envision that North Shore Elementary is such a dynamic, engaging, and successful school that it is a key driver for families and businesses to locate to the area.